 I’m a journalist, not a salesman or a shopkeeper.
 So why am I selling all this stuff?
 Because I enjoy having creative projects, and because capitalism can be fun to fuck around with.
 I appreciate it when people consider purchasing these products, but it’s also perfectly fine for you to enjoy reading Uni Watch without buying anything.

 Meanwhile, I’m always looking for new and interesting merchandise projects.
-In the past we’ve done embroidered anniversary patches, smart phone cases, and more.
+In the past we’ve done mini-helmets, embroidered anniversary patches, smart phone cases, and more.
 Do you have a suggestion for a new Uni Watch product?
 Please let me know.
 Thanks.